Tsyxxxka/Follower-Maximization/README.md

 Thanks for your attention.
-This is the source code of our VLDB submission "Network Resilience Reinforcement via Vertex Anchoring".
+This is the source code of our VLDB submission "Optimizing Network Resilience via Vertex Anchoring".

 # Experimental Environment